facebookresearch/minihack/docs/getting-started/des_files.md

 ## Overview

-The des-file format is a domain-specific language created by the developers of NetHack for describing the levels of the game. des-files are human-readable specifications of levels: distributions of grid layouts together with monsters, objects on the floor, environment features (e.g. walls, water, lava), etc. The des-files are compiled into binary using the NetHack level compiler, and MiniHack maps them to Gym environments.
+The description files (or des-files) are human-readable specifications of levels: distributions of grid layouts together with monsters, objects on the floor, environment features (e.g. walls, water, lava), etc. The developers of NetHack created a special domain-specific language for describing the levels of the game, called _des-file format_.
+The des-files can be compiled into binary using the NetHack level compiler, and MiniHack maps them to Gym environments.

 The following des-file example can be used to create a simple MiniHack environment.
 Here, the agents are spawned in the left room and needs to open a locked to reach the goal in the right room.